Consider if a state is really needed, or it can be transformed from other states. To prevent unnecessary DOM updates.

 When using

-actually takes effect, like:const [age, setAge] = useAge(0); const [name, setName] = useName(""); const person = { name, age }; useEffect(() => { // do something }, [person]);
+useEffect, we might need to set some condition when the useEffect actually takes effect, like:const [age, setAge] = useAge(0); const [name, setName] = useName(""); const person = { name, age }; useEffect(() => { // do something }, [person]);

 However, unfortunately, the condition we specify would not work